A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

-The optimal objective value, as determined by the \JOIN{} algorithm, is the minimum time obtained by the TSPD/FSTSP solution for a single individual.
-In order to have greater diversity, the fitness measure will be calculated for each individual as a combination of the minimum time and the diversity factor.
+The optimal objective value, as determined by the \JOIN{} algorithm, is the makespan obtained by the TSPD/FSTSP solution for a single feasible individual (penalized makespan if infeasible).
+In order to have greater diversity, the fitness measure will be calculated for each individual as a combination of the makespan (penalized makespan) and \bluenote{a} diversity factor.
 Following \citet{vidal2012hybrid}, for two individuals $P_1$ and $P_2$, a normalized Hamming distance $\delta^H(P_1, P_2)$ is defined as following:

-where $\boldsymbol{1}(\cdot)$ equals to 1 if the condition specified within the parentheses is true and 0 otherwise, and $n$ is the number of customers.
-The distance ranges between zero and one, with one indicating two individuals are completely different and zero indicating they are essentially the same representation.
-The population is sorted according to the minimum time determined by the \JOIN{} algorithm, and diversity contribution $\Delta(P)$ is calculated by the average Hamming distance between an individual $P$ and its two closest individuals within the population.
+where $\boldsymbol{1}(\cdot)$ is equal to 1 if the condition specified within the parentheses is true and 0 otherwise, and $n$ is the number of customers.
+The distance ranges between zero and one, with one indicating two individuals are completely different and zero indicating they are the same representation.
+The population is sorted according to the makespan determined by the \JOIN{} algorithm, and diversity contribution $\Delta(P)$ is calculated by the average Hamming distance between an individual $P$ and its two closest individuals within the population.
 According to the following formula, the fitness function for each individual is calculated:

-where with a slight abuse of the notation, we let $C(P)$ be the optimal $C(0)$ by the \JOIN{} algorithm given individual $P$.
+where we let $C_{\max}(P)$ be the optimal makespan by the \JOIN{} algorithm given individual $P$ (and penalized makespan if $P$ is infeasible), $n_{\textsc{Elite}}$ is the number of elite individuals and $n_{\textsc{Population}}$ is the total number of individuals in the population.

+This equation presents a nuanced modification compared to the formulation introduced by \citet{vidal2012hybrid}.
+In our adaptation, the diversity factor serves as the exponent, whereas in \citet{vidal2012hybrid}'s work, it is employed as a multiplier.